 Be on the lookout

-Even if you don't have a live Christmas tree or any Christmas tree at all, you should know more about the spotted lanternfly (Lycorma delicatula).
+Invasive species experts are urging people to learn more about the spotted lanternfly (Lycorma delicatula).
 The short video above shows all the stages of the spotted lanternfly to help you identify it from egg mass to adult.